 • Focus area 1: Increasing access to good jobs - programs that demonstrate how they are integrating the Good Jobs Principles into their workforce strategies, including training design, employer partnerships, and supportive services; applicants must specifically address the Good Jobs Principle: Pay y proposing strategies or activities that connect workers residing in the WORC region with training or employment opportunities in industry sectors that pay wages of at least $15 per hour

-• Focus area 2: Prioritizing equity - programs that prioritize efforts to recruit, enroll, and help employ historically underserved workers adversely affected by persistent poverty, discrimination, or inequality, including, but not limited to, Black, indigenous, people of color; LGBTQ+ individuals; women; veterans; individuals with disabilities; individuals without a college degree; individuals with substance use disorder (SUD); and justice-impacted individuals
+• Focus area 2: Prioritizing equity - programs that prioritize efforts to recruit, enroll, and help employ historically underserved workers adversely affected by persistent poverty, discrimination, or inequality, including, but not limited to, Black, Indigenous, people of color; LGBTQ+ individuals; women; veterans; individuals with disabilities; individuals without a college degree; individuals with substance use disorder (SUD); and justice-impacted individuals

 • Focus area 3: Sustaining impact - programs designed to sustain positive impacts for individuals, businesses and communities even after the end of the grant period that can manifest in various ways depending on the nature and purpose of the project, including but not limited to social impacts, economic impacts, environmental impacts, cultural impacts, or supporting efforts to align services across multiple counties or states.